 We see that the second-order correlation of the multiplicative noise is equal to that of the first-order correlation of the underlying process $x$ and that of a mean zero uncorrelated random variable $z$.

-Assuming that $x_{t}$ is an Ornstein-Uhlenbeck process, we can show that the second-order correlation is the same shape as the first-order correlation, and as a result, show that the second-order spectrum of multiplicative noise is hidden by this process.
-The math is included in the appendix with the final result being
+Assuming that $x_{t}$ is an Ornstein-Uhlenbeck process, we can show that the second-order correlation is the same shape as the first-order correlation and, as a result, show that the second-order spectrum of multiplicative noise is hidden by this process.
+The math is included in the appendix, with the final result being

-The final result is the sum of exponentials and thus the power spectrum will be the sum of Lorentzian due to the linear properties of the Fourier transform, which have the same general shape as the multiplicative noise previously shown.
+The final result is a sum of exponentials.
+Thus, the power spectrum will be the sum of Lorentzian due to the linear properties of the Fourier transform, which have the same general shape as the multiplicative noise previously shown.

-In addition, we validated this result in Julia \cite{bezanson2017julia} and the results are shown in figure 4, and as shown the multiplicative and OU process share the same underlying shape in the power spectrum, suggesting an explanation for the difficulty in separating the two.

-Despite the previous results it is possible to distinguish multiplicative from the signal under certain conditions.
-Most measurements will have a mixture of both types of noise, and we found that if the ratio of multiplicative to thermal noise is known then it is possible to estimate both the thermal and multiplicative noise.